offroad-robotics/terrain_classifier/README.md

-# terrain_classifier
-Terrain Classification for the Spot Quadrupedal Mobile Robot Using Only Proprioceptive Sensing
+# Terrain Classification for the Spot Quadrupedal Mobile Robot Using Only Proprioceptive Sensing